 Day 1: Discover the Old City of Itchan Kala

 Begin your exploration at the Mohammed Amin Khan Medressa, a majestic structure that reflects the exquisite craftsmanship of Islamic architecture.
 This medressa, which is the largest in Khiva, features intricate tile work and breathtaking arches that are a feast for the eyes.
-Additionally, consider climbing up to the rooftop for panoramic views of the Old City; you'll be rewarded with stunning sights over the city’s skyline.
+Built between 1851 and 1855, the medressa once housed 125 students in its 130 cells, and today it serves as a boutique hotel — one of the most unique accommodation options in all of Uzbekistan.
+Additionally, consider climbing up to the rooftop for panoramic views of the Old City; you'll be rewarded with stunning sights over the city's skyline.

 Following your visit to the medressa, take a leisurely walk to the Kalta Minor Minaret.
 This iconic tower, which is known for its unique, unfinished structure, stands proudly at the entrance to Itchan Kala.
 Although it wasn't completed, its striking turquoise tiles and distinctive design make it an excellent photo opportunity.
-While you're there, don’t miss the chance to capture images of local vendors selling traditional handicrafts in the surrounding area.
+The minaret was commissioned by Muhammad Amin Khan in 1852 with the ambitious goal of making it the tallest in the Muslim world, but construction halted after the khan's death in 1855.
+While you're there, don't miss the chance to capture images of local vendors selling traditional handicrafts in the surrounding area.

 After discovering the sights, indulge yourself at a local eatery to enjoy a traditional Uzbek lunch.
-Try the plov, a fragrant rice dish complemented with meat and vegetables; it’s a must-try for any traveler.
-In Itchan Kala, you can find charming cafés where you’ll savor authentic flavors and welcoming hospitality.
+Try the plov, a fragrant rice dish complemented with meat and vegetables; it's a must-try for any traveler.
+In Itchan Kala, you can find charming cafes where you'll savor authentic flavors and welcoming hospitality.
+For a truly local experience, look for places where Uzbek families are dining — this is often the best indicator of quality and value.

 Your Day 1 Itinerary Overview

-To conclude your day at Itchan Kala, as the sun dips below the horizon, you may want to visit the Islambuli Sahib Mosque to experience tranquility amidst your bustling day.
-The mosque offers a serene environment where you can reflect on the day’s discoveries.
+To conclude your day at Itchan Kala, as the sun dips below the horizon, you may want to visit the Tash Khauli Palace, the lavish residence built between 1830 and 1838 for Alla Kuli Khan.
+The palace is divided into three sections — the harem, the reception hall, and the court of law — and features some of the most beautiful tile work in all of Khiva, with 163 elaborately decorated rooms.
+Afterward, head to the Islambuli Sahib Mosque to experience tranquility amidst your bustling day.
 If you're looking for additional activities on the following days, our Khiva Itinerary provides excellent options.

 Ultimately, Day 1 of your Khiva itinerary 3 days sets a rich foundation for the adventures that lie ahead.
 Through exploring the historical gems nestled in the Old City, you will cultivate a deeper appreciation for Khiva's cultural heritage and prepare for more exciting discoveries in the days to come.
 So, strap on those walking shoes and embrace the allure of this ancient city!